dalisoft/Z390-I9-9900K-Hackintosh-OpenCore/README.md

 - Entering to sleep takes 20-40 seconds
 - Wake from sleep does not work by keyboard after `pmset` changing
 - System stutters, micro-freeze and/or lags/delays
+- VP9@8k60 does not work on machine but it should as works in Windows 10/11

 ## Status